codewithprash/calculator/README.md

 # Calculator
-Calculator in VB.net framework (visual basic dot net)
+Calculator in VB.net framework ( Visual Basic .NET )

 - Standard Calculator functionality which offers basic operations and evaluates commands immediately as they are entered.
 - Infinite precision for basic arithmetic operations (addition, subtraction, multiplication, division) so that calculations never lose precision.